Website Navigation: How to Improve Yours and Boost Sales

 Tentree

-Tentree, a sustainable clothing brand that plants 10 trees for every item purchased, makes navigating its website seamless in more ways than one.
+Tentree, a sustainable clothing brand that plants 10 trees for every item purchased, makes navigating its website smooth in more ways than one.

 All top-level items in the header menu have clear labels and focus on one of two goals: